Causal Consistency for Reversible Multiparty Protocols: Main Results

 Intuitively, $\causeq$ says that: (a) given two concurrent transitions, the traces obtained by swapping their execution order are equivalent; (b) a trace consisting of opposing transitions is equivalent to the empty trace.

-The proof of causal consistency follows that in~\cite{DBLP:conf/concur/DanosK05}, but with simpler arguments because of our simpler transition stamps.
+The proof of causal consistency follows that in~\cite{DanosK04}, but with simpler arguments (because of our simpler transition stamps), which mirror those in \cite{DBLP:journals/corr/MezzinaP16,MezzinaP17}.

 The following lemma says that, up to causal equivalence, traces can be rearranged so as to reach the maximum freedom of choice, first going only backwards, and then going only forward.

-\begin{lemma}[Rearranging] Let $\trace$ be a trace.
-There are forward traces $\trace', \trace''$ such that $\trace \causeq \nottrace{ \trace' }; \trace''$. \end{lemma} \begin{proof} By lexicographic induction on the length of $\trace$ and on the distance between the beginning of $\trace$ and the earliest pair of opposing transitions in $\trace$.
+\begin{lem}[Rearranging] Let $\trace$ be a trace.
+There are forward traces $\trace', \trace''$ such that $\trace \causeq \nottrace{ \trace' }; \trace''$. \end{lem} \begin{proof} By lexicographic induction on the length of $\trace$ and on the distance between the beginning of $\trace$ and the earliest pair of opposing transitions in $\trace$.
 The analysis uses both the Loop Lemma (Lemma~\ref{lemma:loop}) and the Square Lemma (Lemma~\ref{lemma:square}). \end{proof}